Germany's Lufthansa cancels China flights over coronavirus | DW | 29.01.2020

 Read more: Coronavirus vaccine — a race against time

 Health officials reported that all four infections in Germany were based in the southern state of Bavaria.
-The individuals were among a group of around 40 people from a car parts company who had come into contact with a Chinese colleague from Wuhan.
+The individuals were among a group of around 40 people from a car parts company who had come into contact with a Chinese colleague.
 The employee had traveled to Germany for a training session and only began experiencing coronavirus symptoms on the flight back to China.

+The coronavirus, which can spread from person to person via droplets from coughs and sneezes, has an incubation time of between one and 14 days.

 -